 Word length isn’t a real issue, but please don’t send us an encyclopedia-size work.
 Multi-part articles are acceptable.
 DV reserves the right to edit for length and clarity

-DV is interested in publishing articles on domestic and international politics; culture and the arts; satire; book, film, and music reviews; and works of fiction that have political themes.
-Did we say satire?
-We especially like to laugh!
+DV is interested in publishing articles on domestic and international politics; culture and the arts; satire; book, film, and music reviews.

-As well DV has a Poetry Page which publishes on Sundays.
+As well, DV has a Poetry Page which publishes on Sundays.
 Poems selected for publication will usually be based on social justice and peace.
+Please note that poetry submissions should not be more than 400 words.

 Article(s) should be pasted in the body of an e-mail using simple text format (or attached as a doc.-, rtf.-type file).
+Any links within the article should be embedded in the text by the writer before submission.
 Preferably, submit also as an HTML file.
 Please put “Article Submission” in the subject field of any e-mail submission.
 For security reasons, DV does not accept any other attachment formats unless the author first communicates directly with the editors.

 All articles must include a brief bio line.
 Let us know if you do or don’t want your e-mail address to be posted in the bio (unless we hear otherwise, we assume including it so readers may respond directly to you).